-- How Does a Self Care Vacation Help?
+- How Does a Mental Health Vacation Help?

 - How to Plan a Self Care Vacation or a Stay-Cation

-- My personal do’s and don’t s for a perfect self care vacation that will help you improve your mental health, while also keeping to a simpler lifestyle and small budget. –Don’t forget to pin the infographic when you see it!–
+- My personal do’s and don’t s for a perfect mental health vacation that will help you improve your mental health, while also keeping to a simpler lifestyle and small budget. –Don’t forget to pin the infographic when you see it!–

-A self care vacation is an essential tool in your self care kit to help you improve your mental health.
+A self care or mental health vacation is an essential tool in your self care kit to help you improve your mental health.
 It can be: